mgoldenbe/search-framework/mainpage.md

 ## Events {#s-events}
 Each algorithm implementation can define event classes.
 An event object describes something that happened during the algorithm's execution, such as node selection, node generation etc. The event classes must inherit (possibly indirectly) from \ref slb::core::ui::EventBase.
 This enables storing the events in the log, analyzing the log in the textual mode and visualizing algorithm's execution.
-See the [video demo](https://youtu.be/QUBkkErdnFM) for some examples of these capabilities.
+See the [video demo](https://youtu.be/cElxLWve1Zw) for some examples of these capabilities.

 To make sure that no logging-related run-time overhead is incurred in production runs, we provide the \ref slb::core::ui::log function.
 This function employs *tag dispatch* to choose one of two behaviors *at compile time* based on the compile-time configuration:
 - Do nothing.
+(In this case, the call is totally eliminated by inlining and no run-time overhead at all is incurred.)
 - Construct an event based on the function arguments and add that event into the log.
-Please refer to \ref slb::ext::algorithm::Astar::run to see how events are logged in the existing code.
+The function \ref slb::ext::algorithm::Astar::run provides an example of how events are logged in the existing code.

 <!-- Each event defines a visualization effect.
 It is convenient to derive the events from pre-made bases, which correspond to different kinds of visualization effects.
 The existing bases are defined in \ref event_types.h and the existing events are defined in \ref events.h. -->

 ## Managed search nodes {#s-nodes}
 *Managed search nodes* are yet another convenience that was achieved through the use of macros.
-A managed search node inherits from \ref slb::core::sb::ManagedNode and declares its data members using the \c REFLECTABLE macro.
-Such managed nodes are endowed with [reflection capabilities](http://stackoverflow.com/a/11744832/2725810), which the framework uses to define universal output operators.
+A managed search node inherits from \ref slb::core::sb::ManagedNode and is endowed with [reflection capabilities](http://stackoverflow.com/a/11744832/2725810), which the framework uses to define universal output operators.
 Please refer to \ref node_kinds.h for examples of defining managed search nodes.

 <!-- In particular, this alleviates the need to define an output operator for that node.
 In addition, the framework is capable to compare the contents of two managed node and produce a string that summarizes the differences.
 These reflection capabilities come very handy for the textual log analysis tool. -->

 # Installation {#s-install}
 The framework is intended to be used with `Linux`.
-The installation instructions in this section have been tested on a fresh standard installation of `Ubuntu 16.04`.
+The instructions in this section have been tested on a fresh standard installation of `Ubuntu 16.04`.

-The following actions are needed to be able to prepare and run the framework:
+The following actions need to be taken to prepare and run the framework:
 1. Download and extract the framework.
 Enter the framework's folder.
 2. Make sure that the `COMPILER` variable in `Makefile` contains the correct path to version 4.9 or newer of `g++` (that's when `g++` began to fully support regular expressions).
 3. Install `xlib`: